jootten/A2C_Lunar_Lander/report.md

 * using the actor network to run one agent for arbitrarily many episodes and save the observations made
 * using the saved observations to train both actor and critic based on the estimated return

-Even with our simple network architecure we were able to observe a considerable learning effect, finally leading to our agent mastering this simple environment.
-Although the training result was not stable enough (after several succesful episodes the agent started to get worse again) we decided to not optimize our setup on the CartPole environment, but instead switching to an environment with continous action space and optimizing our learning there.
+Even with our simple network architecture, we were able to observe a considerable learning effect, finally leading to our agent mastering this simple environment.
+Although the training result was not stable enough (after several successful episodes the agent started to get worse again) we decided to not optimize our setup on the CartPole environment, but instead switching to an environment with continuous action space and optimizing our learning there.
 Which leads us to phase 2.

 **Phase 2:**

 * changing to the [LunarLanderContinuous][LLC] gym environment
-* deviding the current jupyter notebook into seperate python files(main.py, coordinator.py, agent.py, actor.py and critic.py)
+* dividing the current jupyter notebook into separate python files(main.py, coordinator.py, agent.py, actor.py and critic.py)
  * the agent now contains the
      * creation of the environment,
      * running an episode and saving the observations